hongtaoh/ica_authors/README.md

 `category-classification.csv` is the result category classification directly from Google Sheet.  -->

+### Plots

+These data were created in the notebook of "Analysis_and_Plotting_2022-10-28-Analyze-Colla-Flows.ipynb".

 ### Interim

 - `ica_paper_df.csv`, this file mainly contains dois for ica journal papers.
 I also included all other necessary information when it exists, for example, issue, and abstract.